texas-egads/EGaDS-OpenGL-StarterKit/README.md

 }
 ```

 Awesome!
-Now if we compile and run this with CMake, we should have a nicely-colored window!
+Now if we compile and run this with **CMake**, we should have a nicely-colored window!

 <p align="center">
   <img src="images/2/Final-Window.png" alt="Final Window" width="500" height="auto"/>